crismariudenis/Partial-Commander/README.md

 # Partial Commander

 ## Description
- A simple Midnight / Total Commander copy designed for our first project of the Universitary curriculum.
+ A simple Midnight / Total Commander copy designed for our first project of the University curriculum.

 ### Keyboard Shortcuts
   * CTRL C - Copy the selected Folders